t3humphries/OT-MP-PSI/Code/README.md

 	-s	Choice of Scheme 0=both,1,2 (default 0)
 	-l  Log results in file (default false)
-	-x  Don't run the reconstruction in the "all" command
+	-x  Don't run the reconstruction in the "all" command -y  Fast Share Generation in the "all" command, for generating shares fast, without the actual protocol

 ## Examples